 It’s this wide variance in guidelines, plus the sheer volume of data that AORN generates in their research efforts, that can sometimes make it challenging to isolate these guidelines in order to implement them in a practical manner.
 Common obstacles preventing organizations from successful implementation include not having a policy or procedure on scrub fabrics, storing jewelry and disinfecting phones, allowing home laundering that fails to fully disinfect surgical attire, not having enough properly laundered surgical attire, and other considerations.

-Fortunately, there are third-party partners out there that are already aligned with AORN’s surgical attire guidelines, allowing you to easily and effectively follow their best practices for improved patient and staff experiences.
+Fortunately, there are third-party partners out there, like ImageFIRST, that are already aligned with AORN’s surgical attire guidelines, allowing you to easily and effectively follow their best practices for improved patient and staff experiences.

 Implementing AORN-Recommended Practices for Surgical Attire

 One such example of AORN-recommended practices is for scrubs.
 It’s universally understood that scrubs must be durable, sanitized appropriately before use, and designed to protect both the healthcare professional and patient reliably from infection and contamination.
 This also goes for PPE such as gowns, caps, and masks, as well as any other towels or cloths used during surgical procedures.

 This is where third-party partners can support a facility.
 A strong laundry vendor will ensure infection prevention with a proper wash process to fully clean and sanitize all surgical attire, provide proper storage solutions, and manage inventory on your behalf so staff always has clean scrubs available in the size they need.